g0d/GreyOS/README.md

 ![alt tag](https://raw.githubusercontent.com/g0d/GreyOS/master/Misc/Pictures/GreyOS%20-%20DAW%20Apps.png)

-Hot News: Since 01/03/2021, GreyOS is the basis of VeNUS, the COP of PROBOTEK.
+Hot News: As of March 1st 2021, GreyOS is the basis of VeNUS, the COP of PROBOTEK.
 VeNUS is the enterprise & closed-source interface that PROBOTEK utilizes for all its operations.

 Enjoy!

 George Delaportas (G0D/ViR4X)
-Copyright (C) 2015 - 2022 GreyOS
+Copyright (C) 2015 - 2023 GreyOS
 Open Software License (OSL 3.0)
 Supported by [PROBOTEK](https://probotek.eu/)